wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 `nextWin` after switch (i.e. the old `curWin`) is then refilled by moving the next `H` cycles' event objects from `ubWin` (stands for "unbounded window").
 This window-filling logic is implemented in member function `advancePos()`.

-Two parameters control the behavior of the window.
-The first is template argument `WSZ`, which specifies the window size.
-When the window is full, no more uops can be scheduled in the current cycle, and we must drive the event queue forward until a window slot is freed.
-The second is the macro `ISSUES_PER_CYCLE` defined in ooo\_core.cpp.
-This value limits the maximum number of uops that can be issued to the window from the issue queue.
-The simulator keeps track of the number of issued uops in `curCycle` in `OOOCore`'s member variable `curCycleIssuedUops`.
-For each uop, the simulator always attempts to issue in `curCycle`, unless `curCycleIssuedUops` exceeds `ISSUES_PER_CYCLE`, in which case we simply drive the window forward by one cycle, and resets `curCycleIssuedUops`.
-In the following text, we simply ignore the update of `curCycleIssuedUops` when driving forward the clock to avoid complicating the discussion.

 The scheduling logic `scheduleInternal()` is also overly complicated by the use of the two boolean template arguments, `touchOccupancy` and `recordPort`.
 In fact, what this function does is simpler than it seems to be.
 When a uop